MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-3.md

 The first issue is the duplication with the backend url, to improve this we're going to create a separate module where we store our different configuration settings for making HTTP calls.

-We add new folder called services in src folder, in this module we're going to add basic modules that provide services or functionalities to our application, The servecies are not about th UI, they're about functionality. we add a ts file called **api-client.ts**.
+We add new folder called **services** in src folder, in this module we're going to add basic modules that provide services or functionalities to our application, The servecies are not about the UI, they're about functionality. we add a TS file called **api-client.ts**.

 In this file we're going to create new access client with a custom configuration.